ajmalmiyan/ajmalmiyan/README.md

 - 👾 I’m a Full Stack Development Fellow at Masai School.

 ### 🔭 Other interests
-I like watching Football, Cinema and Series.
+I like solving Sudoku puzzles.

 ### 📫 How can you reach me?
 Connect with me on [Twitter](https://twitter.com/ajmalmiyan) or [LinkedIn](https://www.linkedin.com/in/ajmalmiyan).